Justin-roy/Zebra-Rfid-Sdk-Plugin/README.md

 ## Support

-For support, Give a star ⭐ to repo.
+For support, give a star ⭐ to repo.